 It’s raining men these days on British stages, at least when it comes to Shakespeare.
-Artistic director Mark Rylance has made a practice of using all-male casts at the Globe Theater, and now Edward Hall arrives at the Brooklyn Academy of Music with a frisky, femme-free production of “A Midsummer Night’s Dream.”
+Artistic director Mark Rylance has made a practice of using all-male casts at the Globe Theater (he occasionally redresses the balance with an all-female staging), and now Edward Hall arrives at the Brooklyn Academy of Music with a frisky, femme-free production of “A Midsummer Night’s Dream.”

 Their approaches are by no means identical, proof that such gender play is not merely a gimmick but a malleable means that can be used to pursue a variety of theatrical ends.
 Both artists cite historical precedent, of course, but Rylance’s “original practices” productions strive to downplay the presence of men in female roles, using wigs, unobtrusive makeup and traditional Elizabethan costumes.

 Hall and his merry band, on the other hand, play up the absurdity.
 Nobody wears a wig here.
 Actually, Robert Hands, a standout as an unusually determined Helena, is seriously balding.
 Playing the fairy queen Titania, Sam Callis’ lack of decolletage is framed in black feathers.
 (He could step into the role of Frank N. Furter in “The Rocky Horror Show” without even a touchup.)
 The garish makeup and costume designer Michael Pavelka’s quirky assortments of corsets and skirts don’t disguise the actors’ real gender; if anything, they enhance it.

 Indeed, this is a testosterone-fueled production from start to finish.
 The actors are exceptionally young and full of boisterous energy, flinging male hormones all over the place.
 All the characters seem a bit crankier than usual here, spoiling for a fight.
 Conflict is put in bold relief; conciliation is merely a suspension of operations.